zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/lab-2-create-flow/lab-2-create-flow.md

 # Create the Purchase Order Event Integration flow

 ## Introduction
-This demo lab will walk you through the steps to create an end-to-end flow of the ERP Purchase Order Event integration.
+This demo lab will walk you through the steps to create an end-to-end integration of receiving ERP Purchase Order events and persisting the data in an ADW Table.

 ### Objectives
 You will demo the following: